 The organisation of such cadaveric transplantation has also been left to certain NGO’s (Non Government organisations) with little or no co-operation from government agencies.
 Not only does this put increased pressure on the already overloaded “living donation programme”, but it also leads to a manifold wastage of life-saving organs from potential brain dead donors or those who have succumbed to road traffic accidents.
 A very high level of motivation and compassion is mandatory in order to orchestrate a deceased donor transplant programme across all states in our country, as well as worldwide.

 Cultural and religious beliefs form another road block to this programme.
-In countries as India, religious beliefs generally discourage organ harvesting from cadavers, thus making it very hard to convince relatives to donate the organs of their loved ones even when the heart is still beating.
-A brain-dead patient, kept “alive” via life-support system will look completely normal and thus most relatives find it impossible to accept that the person is really dead and will certainly never allow the removal of organs from their loved ones.
-Thus the need to bring about a sea change in the mindset of people at the grass-root level, to ensure that this huge organ-pool doesn’t get wasted [11] .
+In countries as India, religious beliefs generally discourage organ harvesting from cadavers, thus making it very hard to convince relatives to donate the organs of their loved ones whilst the heart is still beating.
+A brain-dead patient, kept “alive” via life-support system will look completely normal and thus most relatives find it impossible to accept that the person is in a vegetative state and will certainly never allow the removal of organs from their loved ones.
+Thus the need to bring about a sea change in the socio-cultural beliefs of peoplein order to ensure that this huge organ-pool doesn’t get wasted [11] .

-On the other hand, what is the harm in letting these people with End-stage renal disease (ESRD) remain on dialysis till they find a cadaveric donor, or any first-degree relative willingly donates his or her kidney.
-There is absolutely no harm, but, as per recent Indian data, it must be seen as to how long the 650 government-authorised dialysis units available, would be able to sustain the burden of approximately 80,000 new patients being annually diagnosed with ESRD [12].
+On the other hand, what is the harm in letting these people with End-stage renal disease (ESRD)/ CKD-V (Chronic kidney disease)/ Renal failure remain on dialysis till they find a cadaveric donor, or any first-degree relative willingly donates his or her kidney.
+There is absolutely no harm, but, as per recent Indian data, it must be seen as to how long the 650 government-authorised dialysis units available, would be able to sustain the burden of approximately 80,000 new patients being annually diagnosed with ESRD [12, 13].

 Compared with long-term dialysis, renal transplantation generally offers a longer life span and a better quality of life.
 However, nearly every country is facing an acute shortage of kidneys for transplantation.
 In the United States, 50 000 individuals are waiting for kidney transplantation, yet only 15 000 kidneys are transplanted annually [5].
 The shortage is even more severe in developing countries.
-Despite India having 4 times the population of the United States, Indian physicians transplant fewer than 4000 kidneys annually, and a number of the organs are received by non-Indian, transplant tourists [11, 12,13].
+Despite India having 4 times the population of the United States, Indian physicians transplant fewer than 4000 kidneys annually, and a number of the organs are received by non-Indian, transplant tourists [, 12,13, 14].